Multiplication table: Modern times

-This form of writing the multiplication table in columns with complete number sentences is still used in some countries, such as Bosnia and Herzegovina, instead of the modern grids above.
+This form of writing the multiplication table in columns with complete number sentences is still used in some countries, such as Colombia, Bosnia and Herzegovina, instead of the modern grids above.

 Patterns in the tables

 There is a pattern in the multiplication table that can help people to memorize the table more easily.
 It uses the figures below:

 Figure 1 is used for multiples of 1, 3, 7, and 9.
 Figure 2 is used for the multiples of 2, 4, 6, and 8.
 These patterns can be used to memorize the multiples of any number from 0 to 10, except 5.
 As you would start on the number you are multiplying, when you multiply by 0, you stay on 0 (0 is external and so the arrows have no effect on 0, otherwise 0 is used as a link to create a perpetual cycle).
 The pattern also works with multiples of 10, by starting at 1 and simply adding 0, giving you 10, then just apply every number in the pattern to the "tens" unit as you would normally do as usual to the "ones" unit.

 For example, to recall all the multiples of 7: